Frazz by Jef Mallett for July 17, 2020

 26. Img 3744

-cknoblo Premium Member about 4 years ago
+cknoblo Premium Member over 4 years ago

 Something may replace batteries in the future, but only our grandchildren have a chance to see that.
 Early phones needed batteries, and today’s phones still do.
 The main difference is size and replace-ability.